amaan-123/C_Sharp_NET/Notes/C_Sharp.md

 b
 a
 ```

 The `items` array created using `string[] items = result.Split(',');` is used in the `foreach` loop and displays the individual characters from the original `string` contained in the `value` variable.

 #### Review a solution to the reverse words in a sentence challenge

 1. To create the string array `message`, split the `pangram` string on the space character.
-2. Create a new `newMessage`array that stores a reversed copy of the "word" string from the `message` array.
+2. Create a `newMessage` string array that stores a reversed copy of the individual word elements in the string from the `message` array.
-3. Loop through each element in the `message` array, reverse it, and store this element in `newMessage` array.
+3. Loop through each word element in the `message` array, reverse it, and store this word element in `newMessage` array.
-4. Join "word" strings from the array `newMessage`, using a space again, to create the desired single string to write to the console.
+4. Join word strings from the array `newMessage`, using a space again, to create the desired single string to write to the console.

 ```csharp
 string pangram = "The quick brown fox jumps over the lazy dog";